youennf/mediacapture-extensions/continuity-state-api-explainer.md

           initializeFromState();
           return;
      }
-     // Else, request access to the room. await waitForUserToInputUserName();
+     // Otherwise, ask user for the manual setup. await waitForUserToInputUserName();
      showEnterRoomButton();
      enterRoomButton.onclick = async () => {
-         const allowed = await requestRightToEnterRoom();
+         // Let's request access to the room. const allowed = await requestRightToEnterRoom();
          // If allowed, let's actually enter the room. if (allowed)